-The program content is taught in seven modules presented in three weeks of face-to-face sessions spread throughout the year.
+The program content is taught in seven modules presented in two on-site weeks and three remote sessions spread throughout the year.
 The programs usually take place at the Steinbeis House of Management and Technology (SHMT) in Stuttgart.

 In the last 20 years, over 550 participants from over 50 countries have taken part in the MEN program.

 - Senior Management with leadership experience of several years, who

 - would like to freshen up their management/leadership skills